DLTK's Crafts for Kids

 Directions - three dimensional craft:

-- Color (if using the black and white version).
+- Color the craft pieces (if using the black and white version).

 - Cut out the template pieces.